hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/authorization/1-setting-model-permissions.md

 ## Create a user role {#model-permissions}

-Begin by finding the following section in `metadata.hml`:
+Begin by finding the following section in `/subgraphs/default/models/users.hml`:

 ```yaml
 kind: ModelPermissions